ansible/galaxy_ng/docs/config/options.md

 }
 ```

-1. This marks this settings to be merged with existing
+1. This marks this setting to be merged with existing

 And there is a Django style shortcut for the same as above: